 Late projects will not be accepted except in the case of unusual extenuating circumstances.
 Be careful to choose a project within a scope that you can reasonably expect to finish.
 If you realize your project is too large, contact me as soon as possible to renegotiate your project proposal.
-I will not accept revisions to the proposal after 11/17.
+I will not accept revisions to the proposal after the Friday following the in-class presentation.